-Download the latest Microsoft Teams Rooms installation package and extract it to a USB memory stick or network share accessible to the Microsoft Teams Rooms device.
+Download the latest Microsoft Teams Rooms installation package and extract it to a USB memory stick or network share accessible to Microsoft Teams Rooms.

 Extracting the files from the MSI can be accomplished by many means.
 Any mechanism that extracts all the files and preserves their directory structure is acceptable.
 One such way is to use the command

 msiexec /a PathToMsi /qb TARGETDIR=PathToTarget where

 PathToMsi represents the full path to the Microsoft Teams Room installation package, and

 PathToTarget represents the full path to the folder you would like the files extracted to.

 - Sign in to the admin account on your Microsoft Teams Rooms device, and launch an elevated command prompt.

 - Verify from the Microsoft Teams Rooms device that you are able to access the